-- (1) This section applies to- - (a) a local law relating to the regulation of vehicle access to a public place that is a local government controlled area made before the commencement; and - (b) any enforcement action taken in reliance on the local law before the commencement. - (2) To remove any doubt, it is declared that- - (a) the local law is as valid, and is taken always to have been as valid, as if it were made after the commencement; and commencement means the commencement of section 66(3)(k).

-- (b) the enforcement action is as valid, and is taken always to have been as valid, as if it were taken after the commencement. - (3) In this section-
+- (1) This section applies to- - (a) a local law relating to the regulation of vehicle access to a public place that is a local government controlled area made before the commencement; and - (b) any enforcement action taken in reliance on the local law before the commencement. - (2) To remove any doubt, it is declared that- - (a) the local law is as valid, and is taken always to have been as valid, as if it were made after the commencement; and - (b) the enforcement action is as valid, and is taken always to have been as valid, as if it were taken after the commencement. - (3) In this section-